ShaunMoloi/ds_code_challenge/README.md

 ## Running the files

 ### 1. Data Transformation
-In the terminal, run 'python Data_Transformation.py'
+run '1_Timeseries_Challenge.ipynb'
 Output:
-'sr_hex_Failed_Merges' contains logging of which records the records failed to join 'sr_hex_Shaun_Moloi' contains the final joined city-hex-polygons-8.geojson to the service requests dataset
+'sr_hex_Failed_Merges.csv' contains logging of which records the records failed to join 'sr_hex_Shaun_Moloi.csv' contains the final joined city-hex-polygons-8.geojson to the service requests dataset

+### 2 Time Series Challenge
+2.2 Analysis: run 'Introspection_Challenfe_Analysis.ipynb'
+Output Report: Time_Series_Analysis.html.
+Navigate to Correlations tab and Pearson's r for a visual display of the correllations.